stain/ro-crate-paper/manuscript.md

 Machine-actionable Data Management Plans (maDMPs) have been proposed as an improvement to automate FAIR data management tasks in research [@doi:10.1371/journal.pcbi.1006750], e.g. by using PIDs and controlled vocabularies to describe what happens to data over the research life cycle [@doi:10.1007/978-3-030-45442-5_15].
 The Research Data Alliance's _DMP Common Standard_ for maDMPs [@doi:10.15497/rda00039] is one such formalisation for expressing maDMPs, which can be expressed as Linked Data using the DMP Common Standard Ontology [@doi:10.4126/frl01-006423289], a specialisation of the W3C Data Catalog Vocabulary (DCAT) [@dcat2].
 RDA maDMPs are usually expressed using regular JSON, conforming to the DMP JSON Schema.

-A mapping has been produced between Research Object Crates and Machine-actionable Data Management Plans [@doi:10.4126/frl01-006423291], implemented by the RO-Crate RDA maDMP Mapper [@doi:10.5281/zenodo.3922136].
+A mapping has been produced between Research Object Crates and Machine-actionable Data Management Plans [@doi:10.4126/frl01-006423291], implemented by the RO-Crate {RDA maDMP Mapper [@doi:10.5281/zenodo.3922136].
 A similar mapping has been implemented by `RO-Crate_2_ma-DMP` [@doi:10.5281/zenodo.3903463].
 In both cases, a maDMP can be converted to a RO-Crate, or vice versa.
 In [@doi:10.4126/frl01-006423291] this functionality caters for two use cases:

 1. Start a skeleton data management plan based on an existing RO-Crate dataset, e.g. from an RO-Crate from WorkflowHub.
 2. Instantiate an RO-Crate based on a data management plan.